rberger997/beautiful-jekyll/_posts/2018-07-18-test_render.md

 ---
 layout: post
-title: "Test of rmarkdown render for post"
+title: "Test of rmarkdown render for post1"
 date: 2018-07-20
 ---